bubroz/clipscribe/README.md

 ---

-**ClipScribe v2.21.0 - Professional Video Intelligence with Quality-First Architecture**
+**ClipScribe v2.22.1 - Professional Video Intelligence with Quality-First Architecture**

 *Gemini 2.5 Pro is the default for the best results, with an optional `--use-flash` flag for speed.*

+**Current Status**: Core single-video processing is production-ready.
+Multi-video collection processing has integration issues being resolved.

 ## Contributing & Extending